MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 1. Set the private IP address assignment to **Static** and save the change.

-### Create and configure Azure Load Balancers handling inbound traffic
+### Task 2: Create and configure Azure Load Balancers handling inbound traffic

 1. At the top of the [Azure portal](https://portal.azure.com) page, use the **Search resources, services, and docs** text box to search for and navigate to the **Load balancers** blade.